DamengRandom/tipify/js-callback-promise-async-await.md

 #### Important tips for Callback:

+<i><strong>Callback ensure the a function will not going to be called before the task is completed, but it will be called right after the task completed.</strong></i>

 1. A JavaScript Callback Function is a function that is passed as a parameter to another JavaScript function, and the callback function is run inside of the function it was passed into